sethmlarson/sethmlarson.dev/app/markdown/2024-11-24/how-to-i-pay-for-a-web-page.md

 URLs are for paying the creator of the page.
 Being able to set `<meta>` tags in `<head>` is typically a higher bar than setting arbitrary URLs in the `<body>`.

+### Podcasting 2.0 RSS `<podcast:funding>` tag

+[Podcasting 2.0](https://podcasting2.org/podcast-namespace/tags/funding) supports basically the exact tag that I want to use which encodes a URL and  a human-readable name for that URL into the metadata description of a podcast publication.
+Really great to see some prior art here.

+[Thanks to DamonHD](https://news.ycombinator.com/reply?id=42229968&goto=item%3Fid%3D42229930%2342229968) for sending me this reference.

+### Flattr

+Flattr is a service that tried to turn a "subscription" from users into micro-payouts based on a users' browsing history.
+Flattr shut down in 2023.
+This approach isn't one I'm interested in replicating for a few reasons:

+* Access to the entire browsing history feels like a privacy nightmare.
+  Yes you receive a "complete" sample of which web pages a user has visited but, yeah this doesn't seem great?
+* Flattr tried to create its own payment platform for creators, rather than pushing users to send monetary support through existing stable payment methods like Patreon.
+They had to do this because of the micro-payments thing.

+In general this is making me think micro-payments is extremely hard to do.
+I think having a handful of dedicated fans for small creators might be enough to "offset" the "loss" of micro-payments?
+Perhaps there can be a recommendation to note to users when certain creators are "niche" and therefore are receiving fewer payments relative to other creators and thus would benefit more from a contribution / boost?

+[Thanks to Quentin](https://bsky.app/profile/quentin.pradet.me/post/3lbqj52tpes2p) for sending me this reference.

 ### Brave

 I know about Brave, and I would like to avoid crypto in my solution.
 Also many of the